agitter/my-manuscript/manuscript.md

 Some of our favorite papers are [@1E9EdQDCc; @P88nl7sq; @OgEAUK3F].

 Let's see how a new reference looks [@b2hFuMuT].

+Testing whether build artifacts are uploaded from PRs originating from foreign repositories.
+Notifications make it easy to view the latest manuscript PDF.

 This manuscript is a template (aka "rootstock") for [Manubot](https://manubot.org/ "Manubot"), a tool for writing scholarly manuscripts.
 Use this template as a starting point for your manuscript.